 The actions and services in support of English Language Arts and mathematics appeared to be effective, as reflected in the state assessment results.
-As noted in the "Greatest Progress" section, all students overall, and each student group, exceeded expectations for improvement in ELA and math.
-Actions principally directed towards improving progress for unduplicated pupils also appeared to be effective, as achievement gaps for all groups were reduced in ELA, and for English Learners in math.
+As noted in the "Greatest Progress" section, all students overall, and each student group, exceeded expectations for points from standard but did not meet targets for overall growth.
+Actions principally directed towards improving progress for unduplicated pupils also appeared to be effective with regard to achievement but were still below targets for growth.
+Further actions with regard to tutoring and 4-6th grade intervention in both ELA and Math were implemented mid-year to support desired growth outcomes for targeted student groups

-Some grade levels showed little or no progress in comprehension due to higher level end-of-year passages.
-All grade levels have shown growth in reading fluency.
-Second and third grades almost doubled from beginning to year-end.
-Weekly timed readings (grades 2-3 and 4-6 intervention) have strengthened fluency in all grade levels.
-All grades need to focus on the Accelerated Reader program and timed reading practice to enhance overall reading skills and strategies for growth in the 2018-19 school year.
+With regard to local assessments, some grade levels showed little or no progress in comprehension due to higher level end-of-year passages.
+Weekly timed readings have strengthened fluency in most grade levels.
+All grades need to continue to focus on the Accelerated Reader program and timed reading practice to enhance overall reading skills and strategies for growth in the 2019-20 school year.